Zukaritasu/notepadpp_rpc/README.md

 ![](./sample_rpc.png)

-*The plugin is available on the official Notepad++ plugin list.
+*The plugin is available on [The official collection of Notepad++ plugins](https://github.com/notepad-plus-plus/nppPluginList).
 You can install it from the plugin manager by entering "Discord Rich Presence" in "search".*

 ## Support
 If you have any problems with the plugin or have any questions about its functionality, you can join my discord server https://discord.gg/xEtAtmU6 and go to the **#npp-support** channel and leave your question with the following information: